shotover/shotover-proxy/docs/concepts.md

  Generally if you want to build blocking behaviour in your chain, you will use transforms that have child transform chains.
  For non-blocking behaviour (e.g. copying a query to a kafka queue while sending it the upstream service) use topic based transforms.

+## Scripts
+Some transforms let you specify a script that gets called by the transform to define its internal behaviour.
+Currently shotover supports Lua (5.3) with std libs enabled and WebAssembly (WASI ABI).
+For Lua scripts, you can define the script itself and the entry function to call within the yaml file itself.
+For WebAssembly you can define the location of your compiled wasm file and the entry point to call.
+Each transform will document the function signature you need to implement.

+Script support is currently rudimentary, but fairly performant.
+A no-op transform in rust generally takes up a few NS of cpu time, a no-op Lua script adds about 50NS to the critical path.